a327ex/SNKRX/devlog.md

 # Day 67 - 24/04/21

 Added an end game screen and started work on making elites spawn throughout the levels.

+# Day 68 - 25/04/21

+Elites now spawn at appropriate rates.
+Testing out the game a little with this and it seems a lot better than before, but I need to balance a few of the elite units more (headbutter and spawner seem weak).
+Also went through a bunch of smaller bug fixes and changes as I play the game more and missing details start popping up.
+I should leave proper balancing for later and start work on final UI improvements tomorrow.